 But with any staycation, you also need a place to stay…on a budget, and fortunately we were able to snag a very nice suite with large bathtub from the Lorien Hotel and Spa off of King Street for a very affordable price.
 Which is fortunate as Amy and I were both looking for a place with a fantastic tub to simulate sort of a relaxing spa experience without having anyone rub us down (and paying the extra cost).
 A couple oils and bath bombs from Lush worked well, relaxing the both of us from the stresses of work.

 One of the charms I love of old towns like Alexandria are the small shops and restaurants that begs both residents and tourists to go visit.
 The exterior design of each shop goes back during the 18th century with narrow doors and low ceilings, while mixed in with wall murals of current on the side of their brick walls.
+There were also a few instances when I took photos of strangers and they were receptive of having their photos taken with the Leica MP240 and Summicron 35mm.

 Jeni’s Ice Cream